linux4sam/egt/README.md

 ## License

-EGT is released under the terms of the `MIT` license.
+EGT is released under the terms of the `Apache 2` license.
 See the `COPYING` file for more information.